Gustav Müller (serial killer): Murder of Margaret Müller and son

 However, the happiness did not last long.
-Towards the end of 1895, Gustav sent away his wife away to a circus one evening, taking time to steal 1,600 Deutsche Mark that she had inherited.
-He then fled with Margaret Hanneman and her 1-year-old son, whom was secretly Gustav's child, settling first in Amsterdam, before moving to Rotterdam.
+Towards the end of 1895, Gustav sent his wife away to a circus one evening, using her absence to steal 1,600 Deutsche Mark that she had inherited.
+He then fled with Margaret Hanneman and her 1-year-old son, who was secretly Gustav's child, settling first in Amsterdam before moving to Rotterdam.
 In both places, the family lived off the stolen money, but Müller still managed to get employment as a well-respected watchmaker.

 In October 1897, while cleaning mussels for the lunch meal, Müller suddenly heard a voice telling him to cut his wife's throat.
 Feeling compelled to do that, he slashed Margaret's throat, nearly decapitating her, before repeating the process with his son.
-Realising what he had just done, he cut off both ears of the corpses, and quickly went towards the police station.
+Realising what he had just done, he cut off both ears of the corpses, and quickly went to the police station.

 Arrest, confession and acquittal

 Müller dashed into a police station, approached an on-duty officer, and exclaimed that he had just murdered his wife and child.
 When questioned on how he had done it, Gustav explained to the policeman, but thinking that he was either crazy or a drunkard, the officer laughed.
-Enraged, Müller pulled out the bloodied ears, and said that if they want to confirm his story, they should go to his house.
-He was arrested on the spot, while the Police Department Chief Strang and two other policemen quickly travelled towards the confessed killer's house.
+Enraged, Müller pulled out the bloodied ears, and said that if they wanted to confirm his story, they should go to his house.
+He was arrested on the spot while the Police Department Chief Strang and two other policemen quickly travelled towards the confessed killer's house.
 Upon arrival, they found Mrs. Müller and the young boy's bodies, both nearly decapitated, and the room splattered with blood.

-Chief Strang then returned to the station, and placed Müller under examination.
+Chief Strang then returned to the station and placed Müller under examination.
 Without hesitation, Gustav explained that he had murdered not just them, but also his parents, other wives and an uncertain number of children.
-After he finished confessing, he stood silent, refusing to eat anything, as he viewed that was his only viable attempt at suicide.
+After he finished confessing, he stood silent.
+From that point, he refused to eat anything as he viewed that as his only viable attempt at suicide.

 The police considered his story as credible, suspecting that other murders were committed in the Orient.
 However, nothing could be confirmed with certainty, and his parents were found to be still living in Germany.
-On December 2, 1897, the District Court of Rotterdam acquitted Müller by reason of insanity, and sent him off to an unspecified asylum, where it is presumed he later died.
+On December 2, 1897, the District Court of Rotterdam acquitted Müller of the double homicide by reason of insanity and sent him off to an unspecified asylum, where it is presumed he later died.